Maintaining horse welfare through dry times

 - Know your options to agist, lease, sell or euthanase your horses if you can no longer care for them.

 - Seek help and advice if necessary.

-- Be prepared.
-Complete the checklist to assess how prepared you are for dry times and drought.
+- Be prepared - complete the drought preparation checklist to assess how prepared you are for dry times and drought.